mikieto/lakehouse-code/CONTRIBUTING.md

 | Commit      | ≤ 50 chars, imperative | `chore: unify naming to snake_case` |
 | PR title    | `[type] short summary`  | `[feat] add EMR Serverless module` |

+### Docs-only quick-fixes

+Small documentation-only changes
+(typo fixes, broken links, wording tweaks **that touch no code or CI**)
+**may be pushed directly to `main` without a PR.**
+If a doc change is substantial or can affect build/CI/infrastructure,
+please follow the normal PR workflow so others can review.

 ## 2. Naming convention

 | Category | Allowed case | Prefix / Scope | Example |